-At the time of initial measurement, the lease right of use asset and liability were allocated between the schools at this facility based on enrollment and usage of facility.
-The allocation used was approximately 55% for the School and 45% for iMater Academy Middle School.
+The right of use asset and lease liability was allocated 18% for the School and 82% for Mater Academy East Charter School.

 At the time of the initial measurement, there was no interest rate specified in the original lease agreement.
-The School used an average effective interest for several borrowings during FY 2021.
-At the time of initial measurement, the average borrowing rate was 5% which was used to discount the annual lease payments to recognize the intangible right to use this asset and the lease liability.
+The School has used the average effective interest for several borrowings with an average borrowing rate was 5% which was used to discount the annual lease payments to recognize the intangible right to use this asset and the lease liability.